 How To Register For Oxford Admissions Tests

-Oxford hasn’t announced full details on how to register for these tests yet, but we can assume that it will be done via the Pearson VUE online registration system.
+In order to register for these admissions tests, applicants will be required to register via the Pearson VUE online registration system between 15th August and 4th October 2024.
 Typically, applicants sitting a Pearson VUE test will need to do the following:

-3. You will then need to confirm a date and time to take the test based on availability at the testing centre.
+- You will then need to confirm a time to take the test based on availability at the testing centre.

 How Much Do Oxford Admissions Tests Cost?